Belait District: Oil and gas

 Being the location of Brunei's main natural gas and oil resources, the district is an important area.
 There, Seria oil field was first found in 1929, and commercial production started in 1932.
 Rasau is dominated by one of Brunei's two onshore oil fields, operated by BSP, discovered in 1979, and began production in 1983, with wells located primarily between the Rasau Bridge and Sungai Tujoh, as well as on the east side of the Belait River.
 The gas sector grew significantly as well, and at Lumut, where one of the biggest liquefied natural gas facilities in the world was established by Brunei LNG.
 In the natural gas sector, the Bruneian government, BSP, and Mitsubishi Corporation are partners, while the oil industry functions as a joint venture between the Bruneian government and the Royal Dutch Shell.

 Over half of Brunei's gas reserves and 60% of the company's total production are found at the South West Ampa gas field, which is the oldest and most significant offshore field in the country.
-It is situated 13 kilometers offshore from Kuala Belait.
-Gas is routed 39 kilometers to the Brunei LNG facility at Lumut from its 56 wells.
+It is situated 13 kilometres offshore from Kuala Belait.
+Gas is routed 39 kilometres to the Brunei LNG facility at Lumut from its 56 wells.
 The field has 164 producing wells and significant oil reserves.
 The Gannet and Fairley fields, which are nearby, yield both gas and oil; Fairley has 22 gas wells and 29 oil wells.
-In addition, the 32 wells in the 60 kilometers northeast of Seria Magpie field have been producing 6,000 barrels of oil a day since 1977.
+In addition, the 32 wells in the 60 kilometres northeast of Seria Magpie field have been producing 6,000 barrels of oil a day since 1977.
 Additionally, BSP shares output from the Fairley–Baram field, which is situated near Sarawak's border.
 Located 45 km northwest of Seria, BSP found and is projected to produce an estimated 30 million barrels over the course of 15–20 years from the Egret oil field.